-Chief Hodgens is a 36-year veteran who has most recently served as Chief of Fire Operations.
-He will oversee the Department’s 16,000 uniformed Firefighters and EMS personnel and four major agency Bureaus: Fire Operations, EMS Operations, Training, and Fire Prevention.
-He succeeds former Chief of Department Thomas Richardson, who retired earlier this year after 40 years of service.
+Chief Hodgens has nearly four decades of service with FDNY and most recently served as Chief of Fire Operations.
+He oversees the Department’s 16,000 uniformed Firefighters and EMS personnel and four major agency Bureaus: Fire Operations, EMS Operations, Training, and Fire Prevention.
+He succeeds former Chief of Department Thomas Richardson, who retired after 40 years of service.

 As Chief of Fire Operations, Chief Hodgens has overseen the day-to-day work of more than 11,000 Firefighters and fire officers, as well as dozens of high-ranking Staff Chiefs, Deputy Chiefs and Battalion Chiefs.

 Chief Hodgens joined the Department in 1986, and his first assignment was at Ladder Company 11 in Manhattan.
 He worked there until his promotion to Lieutenant in 1998, when he was transferred to Battalion 41 in Brooklyn, and was later assigned to Ladder Company 157 in Flatbush.
 Five years later, he was promoted to Captain and worked in the 8th Division on Staten Island, later becoming the officer in charge of Ladder Company 87 in Eltingville.
 In 2006, he was promoted to Battalion Chief and assigned to Battalion 38, where he and Chief Richardson served together for five years.
 In 2012, he was promoted to Deputy Chief and served as the Division Commander of Division 8, responsible for fire companies assigned to Staten Island and Brooklyn.